 While county leaders hope to begin construction soon after bids are approved, construction supply shortages may cause some problems, at least early on.
 Supplies that have been hard to come during the pandemic, including steel and precast concrete panels, will be ordered as soon as possible to minimize delays.

 The Board of Commissioners in 2021 voted to use a construction manager to facilitate the project.
 That allowed bids to go out piecemeal instead of in one large package.
 That should help local firms, allowing them to secure contracts and benefit financially from the project.

-A $48 million bond sale will help finance construction of the Public Safety Center.
-That's anticipated on July 19, 2022.
+A $48.86 million bond sale will help finance construction of the Public Safety Center.
+That was approved by the Board of Commissioners July 19, 2022.

 The Board of Commissioners asked the state Legislature to allow it to place a .375% sales tax on the November ballot..
 Because the facility will benefit the entire region, county officials recommended spreading the expense to those living outside the county who spend money in Rice County.

 Taxes collected could only be used to repay construction bonds for the Public Safety Center.
 The tax would last a maximum of 30 years, but if the debt is paid more quickly, it would sunset.